US inflation rose slightly last month after 2 years of steady cooling but remained low

 The price spike soured Americans on the economy and on the Biden-Harris administration’s economic stewardship and contributed to Vice President Kamala Harris’ loss in last week’s presidential election.

+If it reduces its key rate again in December by an expected quarter-point, Sweet said, the Fed will have cut rates by a full percentage point.
+He thinks the policymakers will then pause to gauge the effects of their rate cuts on the economy and inflation.

+“A pause is coming,” Sweet said.
+“The path for interest rates next year is a lot murkier.”

 Stock prices surged in the wake of Trump’s election victory, mostly on optimism that his proposed tax cuts and deregulation would boost the economy and corporate profits.
-But bond yields also jumped, likely reflecting fear that inflation could accelerate.
+But bond yields also moved higher, partly reflecting fear that inflation could accelerate.

 In addition, the economy is growing faster than many economists had expected earlier this year.
 It has expanded at nearly a 3% annual rate over the past six months, with consumers, particularly those with higher incomes, spending freely and fueling growth.